-You can see the signs when a customer is not satisfied and wishes that you deliver a better experience.
+You can see the signs when a customer is unsatisfied and wishes you deliver a better experience.
 Here are those 5 ‘warning’ signs you need to look out for.

-Bonus: Tips To Write Customer Satisfaction Questions That Gets Answered
+Bonus: Tips To Write Customer Satisfaction Questions That Get Answered

-As you’ve read, customer satisfaction surveys (CSAT) play a vital role in developing a CX strategy that gets results.
-And while these surveys are important, what’s more, important are the questions you decide to include in these surveys.
-If the questions are not right, you’ll either not get the right answers, or you won’t get any answer at all!
+Customer satisfaction surveys (CSAT) are vital in developing a CX strategy that gets results.
+And while these surveys are essential, the questions you decide to include in these surveys are much more important.
+If the questions are incorrect, you’ll either not get the right answers (or you won’t get any answers!).

-So, here are some time-tested tips that’ll help you write questions that get answered, for sure.
+So, here are some time-tested tips that’ll help you write answered questions.

-- Ask very simple questions.
+- Ask straightforward questions.
 Don’t focus on two different products or aspects in a single question.
-You want to ask with clarity, so you get answers with clarity.
+You want to ask with clarity so you get answers with clarity.

-- Scale questions, like the rating scale, bring out more actionable data compared to simple yes or no questions.
+- Like the rating scale, scale questions bring out more actionable data than simple yes or no questions.
 Remember that.

 - With customer satisfaction surveys, open-ended questions should be used less.
-Use either yes/no, scale, or Likert scale questions.
+Use either a yes/no scale or Likert scale questions.